MENDU-SREEKANTH-REDDY/PROJECTS/README.md

 # PROJECTS
-HELLO, These projects were made while I was learning the MERN stack.
+HELLO, These projects were made while I was learning the <b>MERN stack</b>.